-Another simple pattern that is more commonly used to understand the architecture of reinforcement learning algorithms is called Generalized Policy Iteration (GPI).
-GPI is a general idea that the continuous interaction of Policy Evaluation and Policy Improvement drives policies towards optimality.
+Another simple pattern that's more commonly used to understand the architecture of reinforcement learning algorithms is called generalized policy iteration (GPI).
+GPI is a general idea that the continuous interaction of policy evaluation and policy improvement drives policies towards optimality.

-As you probably remember in the Policy Iteration algorithm, we had two processes: Policy Evaluation and Policy Improvement.
+As you probably remember, in the policy iteration algorithm, we had two processes: policy evaluation and policy improvement.
 The policy-evaluation phase takes in any policy, and it evaluates it; it estimates the policy's value function.
-In Policy Improvement, these estimates, the value function, are used to obtain a better policy.
-Once Policy Evaluation and Improvement stabilize, that is, once their interaction no longer produces any changes, then the policy and the value function are optimal.
+In policy improvement, these estimates, the value function, are used to obtain a better policy.
+Once policy evaluation and improvement stabilize, that is, once their interaction no longer produces any changes, then the policy and the value function are optimal.

-Now, if you remember, after studying Policy Iteration, we learned about another algorithm, called Value Iteration.
-This one was very similar to Policy Iteration; it had a policy-evaluation and a policy-improvement phase.
-The main difference, however, was that the policy-evaluation phase consisted of a single iteration.
+Now, if you remember, after studying policy iteration, we learned about another algorithm, called value iteration.
+This one was similar to policy iteration; it had a policy-evaluation and a policy-improvement phase.
+The main difference, however, was that the policyevaluation phase consisted of a single iteration.
 In other words, the evaluation of the policy didn't produce the actual value function.
-In the policy-evaluation phase of Value Iteration, the value function estimates move towards the actual value function, but not all the way there.
-Yet, even with this truncated policy evaluation phase, the generalized policy iteration pattern for Value Iteration also produces the optimal value function and policy.
+In the policy-evaluation phase of value iteration, the value function estimates move towards the actual value function, but not all the way there.
+Yet, even with this truncated policy-evaluation phase, the generalized policy-iteration pattern for value iteration also produces the optimal value function and policy.

-The critical insight here is that Policy Evaluation, in general, consists of gathering and estimating value functions, just like the algorithms you learned about in the previous chapter.
-And as you know, there are multiple ways of evaluating a policy, numerous methods of estimating the value function of a policy, various approaches to choose from for checking off the policy evaluation requirement of the generalized policy iteration pattern.
+The critical insight here is that policy evaluation, in general, consists of gathering and estimating value functions, similar to the algorithms you learned about in the previous chapter.
+And as you know, there are multiple ways of evaluating a policy, numerous methods of estimating the value function of a policy, various approaches to choose from for checking off the policy-evaluation requirement of the generalized policy-iteration pattern.

-Furthermore, Policy Improvement consists of changing a policy to make it greedier with respect to a value function.
-In the Policy Improvement method of the Policy Iteration algorithm, we make the policy entirely greedy with respect to the value function of the evaluated policy.
-But, we were able to completely greedify the policy only because we had the MDP of the environment.
-However, the policy-evaluation methods that we learned about in the previous chapter do not require an MDP of the environment, and this comes at cost.
-We can no longer completely greedify policies, we need to have our agents explore.
-Going forward, instead of completely greedifying the policy, we make the policy just greedier, leaving room for exploration.
+Furthermore, policy improvement consists of changing a policy to make it greedier with respect to a value function.
+In the policy improvement method of the policy-iteration algorithm, we make the policy entirely greedy with respect to the value function of the evaluated policy.
+But, we can completely greedify the policy only because we had the MDP of the environment.
+However, the policy-evaluation methods that we learned about in the previous chapter don't require an MDP of the environment, and this comes at a cost.
+We can no longer completely greedify policies; we need to have our agents explore.
+Going forward, instead of completely greedifying the policy, we make the policy greedier, leaving room for exploration.
 This kind of partial policy improvement was used in chapter 4 when we used different explorations strategies for working with estimates.

-So, there you have it.
+There you have it.
 Most RL algorithms follow this GPI pattern: they have distinct policyevaluation and improvement phases, and all we must do is pick and choose the methods.